Backlinks are a key part of any SEO strategy, contributing to enhance a website's search engine ranking and authority.

 5. Track Competitor Backlink Growth

 Regularly monitor your competitors’ backlinks to stay updated on their link-building efforts.
-Tools like Ahrefs and SEMrush allow you to track the growth of backlinks over time.
+Best SEO Tools For Small Businesses & large-scale business use Ahrefs and SEMrush which allow you to track the growth of backlinks over time.
 By observing new backlinks that competitors are acquiring, you can stay on top of trends and adjust your own strategy accordingly.

 How to Interpret Backlink Data?